-6,148 miles of rivers and streams have been assessed to determine water quality status for a period covering the last five years (October 2018 through September 2023).
+6,147 miles of rivers and streams have been assessed to determine water quality status for a period covering the last five years (October 2018 through September 2023).
 The five-year time span is necessary to ensure enough data points are available for each stream segment to properly characterize existing stream conditions and adequately portray the natural variability in water quality.
-EPA Category 3 waters (not assessed or insufficient information to determine support) are included in Attains and in the basin tables in Appendix C but are not included in the state's summary data of assessed waters because they have not actually been assessed.

 Currently, 21.9% of the assessed stream miles (1,349 miles) fully support their assigned beneficial uses and are in EPA Category 1 or 2.
-78.1% of stream miles (4,799 miles) do not support one or more uses and are in EPA Category 4 or 5.
+78.1% of stream miles (4,798 miles) do not support one or more uses and are in EPA Category 4 or 5.
 Table 9 contains a summary of this information.